 Getting Around in Abu Dhabi

 With plans for major expansion in place, getting around in Abu Dhabi is set to get easier.
-The government has put a lot of effort into improving buses in the emirate and a metro service is expected to launch in 2020.
+The government has put a lot of effort into improving buses in the emirate and a metro service is expected to launch in the near future.

 In the meantime, most expats in Abu Dhabi drive themselves or take a taxi.
 Efforts are being made to ease congestion, but there is often heavy traffic during morning and evening rush hours.